 1. Take longer breaks earlier in the day

 It does more good to take a break before your body and mind are completely exhausted.
 It is typical to take the first breaks of the day at lunch or during the mid-afternoon when sleepiness and poor focus starts to set in.
-Baylor University found that it is better to take a longer break in the morning (even if it is your peak productivity time) – between 10 and 11 am.
+Baylor University found it better to take a more extended break in the morning (even if it is your peak productivity time)—between 10 and 11 am.

 In the end, it comes down to what is best for you.
 Experiment with your schedule and track which times are best for heads-down work or a more extended break.